Half of first-home buyers could be in mortgage distress when rates rise

 He said other choices the bank makes, like what to do with the billions of dollars of Government debt it has bought, will also have an impact on where mortgage rates go.

-Rising mortgage rates are not the only thing the Bank reckons will hit first home buyers - people trying to get on the property ladder by buying into a new development could also find themselves in trouble as rising construction costs and rising interest rate began to squeeze small developers.
+Rising mortgage rates are not the only thing the Reserve Bank reckons will hit first-home buyers - people trying to get on the property ladder by buying into a new development could also find themselves in trouble as rising construction costs and rising interest rates began to squeeze small developers.

 The Reserve Bank warned Robertson an increase in debt servicing costs could stretch these inflation-battered developers over the edge.